tplastow/KZRecordsBot/README.md

 ### Updates and Maintenance

 This project was primarily a proof of concept, it is currently running as expected and hence considered a success.
-However it is unlikely support will be provided for this in the future if it does break.
+It is unlikely support will be provided for this in the future if it does break.